vmware-tanzu/cartographer/rfc/rfc-0000-simplify-runnable-use.md

 When reading the runnable, Cartographer will look at the fields that match the type of template.
-E.g. given a ClusterSourceTemplate with a `runnable:true` field, Cartographer will always create a Runnable and always read the runnable's .status.outputs.url field and .status.outputs.revision field.
+E.g. given a ClusterSourceTemplate with a `lifecycle:immutable` field, Cartographer will always create a Runnable and always read the runnable's .status.outputs.url field and .status.outputs. revision field.
 Similarly for image, carto will read .status.outputs.image; for config it will read .status.outputs.config.

 # Migration
 [migration]: #migration